 Beyond keeping water at a reasonable temperature, there are a few tricks you can use to encourage your horse to drink more water.
 Try adding a flavoring, like apple juice.
 This is a common trick to help traveling horses acclimatize more readily to unknown water sources and can help make winter water more tempting.

 Keeping free-choice salt available can encourage horses to drink more, as well as ensure they get much-needed minerals.
-About 2oz of loose salt for a 1000 lb horse should help stimulate his appetite.
+About 2oz of loose salt for a 1000 lb horse should help stimulate his thirst.

 You can also sneak moisture into his diet in other ways, such as soaking or steaming hay, which adds valuable moisture while making the forage more digestible.
 Soaked hay cubes or sprouted fodder (which you can grow yourself indoors) are other clever ways to introduce extra moisture into his diet.